john-itcsolutions/cheirrs/README.md

 to which an application may subscribe on IOTA.
 The approach we have taken here is to rely on Message exchanges on MQTT for validation of IoT actions and events.

-     The launch of the client occurs with:
+     The launch of the client, on both Edge (Host) and worker-2, occurs with:

 `node iota_connector`   from the iota root directory.